jacobmstein/cs1302-phased-list/README.md

 ## ListADT Testing

+You are responsible for implementing test cases to test your `ArrayStringList` and `LinkedStringList` classes.
+There are a few examples of test cases provided in the checklist and FAQ sections below.

-We have provided an oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program.
-The oracle will allow you to run your tests using a trusted implementation of `StringList` to see the expected output of your tests.
+Additionally, we have provided an oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program.
+The oracle will allow you to run test cases that you write using a trusted implementation of `StringList` so you can compare the oracle output to the output of your `StringList` implementations.

 Here is an example `Driver` class that us set up to run the test cases with all three implementation.
 You would just need to uncomment the implementation you wanted to use: